Reduce your waste

 - Kerbside collection bins (available through your district or borough council)

-- Green waste skips at household waste recycling sites (HWRS)
+- Green waste skips at recycling centres (RC).

 Sometimes our gardens generate green waste that can’t be composted at home.
 Woody prunings, excess grass cuttings or just the sheer volume of garden waste are when green waste kerbside collection services come in handy.